- What Is ISO 42001 and Why It’s Critical Now

 Clauses 4–10 Overview

-- Clause 4: Context of the Organization – Define internal/external issues, stakeholders, and scope of AI operations.
+- Clause 4: Context of the Organization – Identify internal and external factors, key stakeholders, and define the scope of AI operations to align governance with organizational objectives.

-- Clause 5: Leadership – Commitment from top management to uphold AI ethics, roles, and policies.
+- Clause 5: Leadership – Ensure top management demonstrates commitment to ethical AI, defines roles, and enforces governance policies throughout the organization.

-- Clause 6: Planning – Address risks and opportunities in AI projects, set objectives, and integrate these with corporate goals.
+- Clause 6: Planning – Assess AI-related risks and opportunities, set measurable objectives, and align AI initiatives with corporate goals for better outcomes.

-- Clause 7: Support – Resources, competence, and communication to ensure smooth AI governance.
+- Clause 7: Support – Provide necessary resources, develop competencies, and establish clear communication channels to enable smooth AI governance and operations.

-- Clause 9: Performance Evaluation – Internal audits, monitoring, and management reviews to assess AI compliance.
+- Clause 9: Performance Evaluation – Conduct internal audits, monitor activities, and perform management reviews to evaluate AI compliance and governance effectiveness.

 Annex A Controls

-- A.2: Bias Mitigation – Address fairness and inclusivity in AI training data and models.
+- A.2: Bias Mitigation – Implement measures to ensure fairness, inclusivity, and minimize bias in AI training data and models.

-- A.3: Audit Trails – Document and maintain transparent records of AI operations and decisions.
+- A.3: Audit Trails – Maintain detailed records of AI operations and decisions to ensure transparency and accountability across the AI lifecycle.

-- A.4: Data Governance – Ensure data privacy, security, and transparency in AI systems.
+- A.4: Data Governance – Protect AI data with privacy, security, and transparency measures to ensure ethical handling and regulatory compliance.

 ISO 42001 Compliance Readiness by Region or Sector